sananqsh/word_search/README.md

 # word_search
-Returns the answer key of a WordSearch game(it can tell what words can be found; given a dictionary and a word grid).
+Given a dictionary and a word grid, it can tell what words can be found.